khanhtrancse/redmine-guide/readme.md

 - `redmine_redmine_1` is the container name
 - `redmine` is the image name

-2. Move to `plugins` folder and clone/download plugin.
+2. Change directory to `plugins` folder and clone/download plugin.
 3. Restart redmine.

 #### To notify to Slack channel